ferhat-ramdani/tetris/README.md

 - Use the `space` key to rotate the pieces.
 - Use the `⬇️` key to accelerate the fall of the pieces.

+## Try it !

+you can try it here (only works on laptop) : https://tetris-s5wj.onrender.com

 ## Options

 - Use `--log <file>` to specify a file where logs will be written.
 Logs are stored inside the folder `log`.
 When the user does not specify the log file, a default log file with the name `game.log` will be created and used.